Enter a lyrics line

 To adjust the position of a particular lyrics line:

-- Select the lyrics line: i.e. right-click on a word in the line, and (from the menu) choose Select→More...; then check the relevant options, which should include "Same system";
+- Select the lyrics line: i.e. right click on a word in the line, and (from the menu) chose Select→More...; then check the relevant options, which should include "Same system";

-- Adjust the X and Y offsets in the Inspector.
+- Adjust the Horizontal and Vertical offsets in the Inspector.

 Copy lyrics to clipboard

-- From the menu bar, select Tools→Copy Lyrics to Clipboard.
+- From the menu bar, select Edit→Tools→Copy Lyrics to Clipboard.

 Paste lyrics from clipboard